scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 * Inter-AS links MTU are normally under the joint control of the administrators of the two ASes involved and therefore equally predictable.

 Although that isn't the main use case, SCION allows inter-AS links to be routed through multiple IP routers.
 In that case, the link's MTU MUST be configured statically to a conservative value.
 1280 is a safe value.
 The same approach applies to all cases where MTUs cannot be assumed to be stable.

+## Packet Fragmentation {#fragmentation}

+The UDP/SCION layer MUST NOT fragments packets, not even at the source endpoint.
+Applications MUST comply with the MTU of the paths that they use.

+SCION is agnostic to datagram fragmentation by the underlay network layer, (e.g. used for intra-AS communication).
+Implementations SHOULD allow MTU discovery mechanisms such as {{RFC4821}} to be enabled in the underlay and avoid fragmentation.
+For inter-AS links, using a different configuration is the joint decision of the administrators of the two ASes involved.
+For intra-AS interfaces using a different configuration is the choice of that AS' administrator alone.

 # Path Authorization {#path-auth}